Glossary

 Omeka Classic analogy: Superuser.

-Installation: An instance of Omeka S. Typically, a central IT department of an institution does the process of installing, and probably also creates sites for others.
+Installation: An instance of Omeka S. Sometimes, a central IT department of an institution does the process of setting up and maintaining the installation and its modules for others to use.
+In other cases, an installation only has one administrator and maintainer as well as logged-in user.

 Item: The records used to build an Omeka S Site.
 Items are shared and available to any Site in an Installation, unless explicitly excluded from sharing.